 - sol (callable) Solution to the corresponding ODE obtained with ode.
-For any o in the closed interval [ob, oi], sol (0) [0] is the value of S at o, and sol (0) [1] is the value of the derivative $\frac{dS}{do}$ at o. sol will only be evaluated inside this interval. - ob $(float) o_b$, which determines the behavior of the boundary. - oi (float) Value of the Boltzmann variable at which the solution can be considered to be equal to the initial condition.
+For any o in the closed interval [ob, oi], sol (o) [0] is the value of S at o, and sol (o) [1] is the value of the derivative dS/do at o. sol will only be evaluated in this interval. - ob $(float) o_b$, which determines the behavior of the boundary. - oi (float) Value of the Boltzmann variable at which the solution can be considered to be equal to the initial condition.
 Must be ≥ o_b. - D(callable) D used to obtain sol.
 Must be the same function that was passed to ode.